 As the club reconsidered its fundraising and fund development, the effort was to solicit donations and make donor envelopes available at events and in mailings.
-Two small fund raising events during the year were a pickle-making workshop under the guidance of Donna Skinner where attendees learned to prepare pickles and bought filled jars and a jewelry party where the sponsor donated back to the club a percent of her sales.
+Two small fund raising events during the year were a pickle-making workshop under the guidance of Donna Skinner where attendees learned to can pickles and bought filled jars.
+The other event was a jewelry party where the sponsor donated back to the club a percent of her sales.